liangzai90/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 class itself is derived from the ``performance_counter`` interface described above.

-Additionally, a full Performance Counter implementation not only exposes the actual value but also provides information about
+Additionally, a full performance counter implementation not only exposes the actual value but also provides information about:

-* The point in time a particular value was retrieved
+* The point in time a particular value was retrieved.
-* A (sequential) invocation count
+* A (sequential) invocation count.
-* The actual counter value
+* The actual counter value.
-* An optional scaling coefficient
+* An optional scaling coefficient.
-* Information about the counter status
+* Information about the counter status.

 .. _counters:

 Existing |hpx| performance counters
 -----------------------------------

-The |hpx| runtime system exposes a wide variety of predefined Performance Counters.
+The |hpx| runtime system exposes a wide variety of predefined performance counters.
 These counters expose critical information about different modules of the runtime system.
 They can help determine system bottlenecks and fine-tune system and application performance.